 When a company fails to prevent a data breach, average incident response is typically around $600 per hour with no contract and $275 with one, and this entire plan is sold to enact AFTER you get hacked.
 When you enact the package, the clock starts.
 Having a history in cybersecurity, I can tell you this gets more expensive than you can possibly imagine.

 In one specific hacking case, some of my previous security teams largest commission checks came from making $2 million from an initial $50k security response retainer.
 If this sounds shocking, consider a multi-person team coming to your corporate HQ billing around $400-$500 an hour for several months.
 It’s for this reason customers start to ask who is really holding them hostage: The security company hired to protect them?
 Or the hackers?

-This is precisely why my fellow researchers at 3 Tree Tech are fascinated by tech we are implementing from Vigilant Technologies.
+This is precisely why my fellow researchers at 3 Tree Tech are fascinated by the tech we are implementing from Vigilant Technologies.
 While there are no silver bullets, their fresh approach moves the needle in the right direction on the cybersecurity battlefront.

 Unique Risk Mitigation To Prevent A Data Breach

 Their unique on-premises hardware design stands defiantly opposed to current software-based cybersecurity contractors existing methods to prevent a data breach.
 I’ve determined Vigilant Technology’s method detects a breach in seconds to minutes, and when a breach is detected, it simply “rewinds” your organization, link a DVR or cybersecurity time machine.
 Vigilant Technologies even guarantees unlimited incident response to boot, ready to eat all costs associated with remediation of a breach, if their system is bested.